simplex-chat/simplex-chat/simplex-messaging-implementation.md

 - server domain, path and secure token(s) (possibly user-specific), if the server owner wants to restrict access to creating connections (for private or commercial servers).
 - any other, potentially undiscoverable, URI that server recognises.

-To create a connection, edge-messaging client MUST send POST request to this endpoint, signed with the key `RK`.
+To create a connection, simplex messaging client MUST send POST request to this endpoint, signed with the key `RK`.

 Request body should be sent as JSON object with the following properties:
 - `connectionID` (string): new client-generated connection ID.
 - `recipient` (string): public key `RK` to verify digital signature of the recipient.
-- `sender` (string, optional): public key `SK` to verify digital signature of the sender (it can be used in the alternative flow of establishing the connection when recipient and sender exchanged two secure out-of-band messages with each other, to reduce the number of connection steps - see [edge-messaging protocol][1]).
+- `sender` (string, optional): public key `SK` to verify digital signature of the sender (it can be used in the alternative flow of establishing the connection when recipient and sender exchanged two secure out-of-band messages with each other, to reduce the number of connection steps - see [simplex messaging protocol][1]).
 - `disabled` (boolean, optional): if `true`, the connection will be created but it will not be possible for the sender to use it to send messages.
 It will still be possible to retrieve the available messages and to modify the connection.

 Servers MUST require that connection ID is unique, and in the unlikely case of ID collision reject the connection creation request with HTTP status code 409 (Conflict).